Skip to main content Skip to secondary navigation

 Galaxy Formation

-Galaxies are some of the most foundational and interesting systems in our Universe—their formation and evolution bring together a myriad of astrophysical processes, from star formation to the dynamics of dark matter.
-Even though we have observed and studied countless galaxies across cosmic time, there remain many open questions about how exactly they form and on the interplay between these astrophysical processes.
+Galaxies are some of the most foundational and interesting systems in our Universe—their formation and evolution bring together myriad astrophysical processes, from star formation to the dynamics of dark matter.
+Even though we have observed and studied countless galaxies across cosmic time, there are open questions about how they form and about the interplay between and impact of these astrophysical processes.
 Our group’s focus spans from detailed studies of individual objects to analysis of large surveys of galaxies where internal galaxy physics is a chief systematic uncertainty.
 The wide range of expertise in our group allows us to approach these problems from both observational and theoretical perspectives.
-Our group pursues analyses that require collecting and understanding new data from a range of ground- and space-based instruments and pushes the limits of models and simulations for galaxy formation from detailed simulations to large data-driven models.
+Our group pursues analyses that require collecting and understanding new data from a range of ground- and space-based instruments.
+We also push the limits of galaxy formation modeling, from detailed simulations to large data-driven approaches.

 A view of the Milky Way, showing the luminosity and color of ~1.7 billion stars.
 The Galactic plane of the Milky Way appears as a glowing flattened disc that is brightest at the center, where the concentration of stars is most dense; dark clouds of gas and dust intersperse this plane in the foreground, absorbing light from these background stars.